alex-ui/dtp/README.md

 Multiple variables within the same data type line are separated by commas (example: ```dtp .: foo 12, bar 24¤```).

+Each variable has its own ID, based on the order of declaration.
+These IDs are stored as index slots, starting at zero.

 ### Functions
 DTP has [functions](https://en.wikipedia.org/wiki/Function_(computer_programming)).
 There are two types of functions:
 #### Standard functions